Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Causality-aware Feature Learning

-Causal feature selection, which aims to find a subset of features from a large number of predictive features to reduce computational cost and build predictive models for variables of interest.
-Recent causality-based feature selection methods uses Bayesian network (BN) and Markov boundary (MB) to identify potential causal features.
-BN is used as a DAG representing the causal relations between variables and MB implies the local causal relationships between the class variable and the features in its MB.
-Since the BN of variables may be very large and hard to compute, current causal based methods focus on identifying the MB as a variable or a subset of the MB.
-For example, \citet{wu2019accurate} introduced PCMasking concept to explain a type of incorrect CI tests in MB discovery and proposed a CCMB algorithm to solve the incorrect test problem. \citet{yu2019learning} presented the theoretical analyses about the conditions for MB discovery in multiple interventional datasets and designed an algorithm for learning MBs from multiple interventional datasets. \citet{yu2019multi} formulated the causal feature selection problem with multiple datasets as a search problem and gave the upper and lower bounds of the invariant set, then proposed multi source feature selection algorithm. \citet{yang2021towards} proposed the concept of N-structures and then designed a MB discovering subroutine to integrate MB learning with N-structures to discover MB while distinguishing direct causes from direct effects. \citet{yu2021multilabel} proposed a multi-label feature selection algorithm M2LC, which learns the causal mechanism behind data and is able to select causally informative features and visualize common features. \citet{guo2022error} proposed a error-aware markov blanket learning algorithm to solve the conditional independence test error in causal feature selection. \citet{ling2020using} proposed an efficient local causal structure learning algorithm LCS-FS, which speeds up parent and children discovery by employing feature selection without searching for conditioning sets. \citet{yu2022causal} proposed a multiple imputation MB framework MimMB for causal feature selection with missing data.
-MimMB integrates Data Imputation with MB Learning in a unified framework to make it able for the two key components to engage with each other.
+Causal feature selection aims to find a subset of features from a large number of predictive features to reduce computational cost and build predictive models for variables of interest.
+Recent causality-based feature selection methods use Bayesian network (BN) and Markov boundary (MB) to identify potential causal features.
+BN is used as a DAG representing the causal relations between variables, and MB implies the local causal relationships between the class variable and the features in its MB.
+Since the BN of variables may be very large and hard to compute, current causal-based methods focus on identifying the MB as a variable or a subset of the MB.
+For example, \citet{wu2019accurate} introduced the PCMasking concept to explain a type of incorrect CI tests in MB discovery and proposed a CCMB algorithm to solve the incorrect test problem. \citet{yu2019learning} presented theoretical analyses on the conditions for MB discovery in multiple interventional datasets and designed an algorithm for learning MBs from multiple interventional datasets. \citet{yu2019multi} formulated the causal feature selection problem with multiple datasets as a search problem and gave the upper and lower bounds of the invariant set, then proposed a multi-source feature selection algorithm. \citet{yang2021towards} proposed the concept of N-structures and then designed an MB discovering subroutine to integrate MB learning with N-structures to discover MB while distinguishing direct causes from direct effects. \citet{yu2021multilabel} proposed a multi-label feature selection algorithm, M2LC, which learns the causal mechanism behind the data and is able to select causally informative features and visualize common features. \citet{guo2022error} proposed an error-aware Markov blanket learning algorithm to solve the conditional independence test error in causal feature selection. \citet{ling2020using} proposed an efficient local causal structure learning algorithm, LCS-FS, which speeds up parent and children discovery by employing feature selection without searching for conditioning sets. \citet{yu2022causal} proposed a multiple imputation MB framework MimMB for causal feature selection with missing data.
+MimMB integrates Data Imputation with MB Learning in a unified framework to enable the two key components to engage with each other.